PebPeb/GPIO_Example_2/README.md

 # Windows

 Creating a symbolic link on Windows.
 The link folder must not exist.
-This links from the target to the link meaning that the files in target_folder show up in link_folder
+This links from the target to the link meaning that the files in target_folder show up in link_folder. **Must be executed as admin in cmd**.

 ```batch
 mklink /D <link_folder> <target_folder>